matefs/typescript-design-patterns/README.md

 - Link: https://refactoring.guru/design-patterns/
     - Description: Refactoring Guru is a comprehensive online resource that provides detailed explanations and examples of various design patterns.
 The Design Patterns section of the website offers a wealth of information, including the principles, intent, structure, implementation details, and code examples for each pattern.
 It serves as a valuable reference for understanding and applying design patterns in software development.

+Feel free to explore the examples and contribute to this repository.
+If you have any questions or suggestions, please feel free to reach out.